 Great games do not need a new coat of paint to be appealing.
-While our games might make some concessions to be more palatable to modern audiences, they can also be played just as they were they day they were released, warts and all.
+While we often enhance classic games with our signature quality-of-life features like Watch Mode, Save/Load, and Rewind, they can also be played just as they were the day they were released.

-Games are more than just playable code, they’re also a snapshot of a time and a place.
-We work closely with our partners to present original concept art, packaging, advertisements, and development history wherever it’s available.
-And when it’s not, we find it.
+Games are more than just playable code.
+They are snapshots of a certain time, a certain place.
+We work closely with our partners to present original concept art, packaging, advertisements, and development history whenever it’s available.
+And when it’s not... we find it.

-Old TVs and antiquated video signals may look funky now, but a lot of game artwork was made with their limitations in mind.
-Where possible, our games offer an option to simulate the technology of their time.
+Tube TVs and antiquated video signals might be out of date today, but we know that classic game artwork was made to leverage their strengths and get around their limitations.
+Where possible, Digital Eclipse collections offer an option to simulate the technology of their time.

 Porting a game once, for one platform generation, isn’t preservation.
-Our Eclipse Engine technology is constantly being updated for new platforms as they emerge, meaning that after we’ve converted a game once, keeping it available is easy and inexpensive.
+Our Eclipse Engine technology is constantly being updated for new platforms as they emerge.
+That means that after we’ve converted a game once, keeping it available is easy and inexpensive.